Note: wherever we use the word “schools” we also mean non-profit childcare centres.

 When will the school know its actual delivery day and time?

 The delivery date will be provided by email by the first week of September with an estimated delivery time.
-The actual delivery time will be confirmed a few days after your order due date.
+The actual delivery time will be confirmed a few days after you submit your Order Summary Form.

 Why is a fee charged if we cancel after accepting our offer of participation?